Engaging Families with Young Children

 The URJ’s partnership with the JCC Association allows our lay and professional leaders to network and learn from one another to understand the unique challenges and rewards of working in Jewish Early Childhood Education across North America.

-The URJ and ECE-RJ are offering congregations with ECECs the opportunity to be guided by a URJ-trained coach by participating in Project Excellence for Early Childhood Congregational Education (PEECCE).
-URJ-trained coaches will guide will introduce a self-assessment tool to develop a high-functioning leadership team including a cross-section of administrators, board members, clergy, educators, lay leaders, and parent volunteers.
+The URJ and ECE-RJ are offering congregations with ECECs the opportunity to participate in Project Excellence for Early Childhood Congregational Education (PEECCE).
+URJ-trained coaches will introduce a self-assessment tool to develop a high-functioning leadership team including a cross-section of administrators, board members, clergy, educators, lay leaders, and parent volunteers.
+PEECCE is part of the Benchmarking and Assessment Project.